- 1 General

 - This is caused by either:

-- a problem with the locale setting in langconfig.php for your language pack (you can contact your language pack maintainer listed in the translation credits)
+- a problem with the locale (Linux and Mac) or localewin (windows) setting in langconfig.php for your language pack (you can contact your language pack maintainer listed in the translation credits)

 - or the configuration of your server.